swathi-vennela/IR-Project/README.txt

+Unzip the dataset in the CodeDataset directory.
-Run the final.cpp file in the CodeDataset directory with the commands:
+Then run the final.cpp with the following commands:

 g++ final.cpp
 ./a.out